ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 # Conclusion

 The ecosystem deserves ways to get to a statically-known encoding and not rely on implementation and locale-parameterized encodings.
 This allows developers a way to perform cross-platform text processing without needing to go through fantastic gymnastics to support different languages and platforms.
-An independent library implementation, _cuneicode_[^unicode_greater_detail], [^unicode_deep_c_diving] is available upon request to the author.
+An independent library implementation, _cuneicode_[^unicode_greater_detail] [^unicode_deep_c_diving], is available upon request to the author.
 A patch to major libraries will be worked on again.